Jun. 26, 2023

 • The most common causative microorganisms of brain abscess were the Streptococcus and Staphylococcus species.

 • Headache attributed to intracranial infection may result from the meningeal inflammation, increased intracranial pressure, or a mass effect producing traction on pain-sensitive intracranial structures.

 In adults, most acute bacterial meningitis is community acquired.
-Pneumococcus is the commonest cause of bacterial meningitis in adults in much of the world (42).
+Streptococcus pneumoniae is the commonest cause of bacterial meningitis in adults in much of the world (79).
 Neisseria meningitides might be the second most common one.
-Haemophilus influenzae type b was a significant cause of meningitis, especially in infants and young children, before the widespread use of conjugate vaccines (42).
+Haemophilus influenzae type b was a significant cause of meningitis, especially in infants and young children, before the widespread use of conjugate vaccines (47).
 Mycobacterium tuberculosis causes both subacute and chronic meningitis, whereas cryptococcus, nocardia, candida, histoplasma, and coccidiomycosis are common causes of chronic meningitis.